I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_recommendmonitormodes.md

 ## Members

+`VideoPresentTargetId`

+An integer that identifies a video present target on the display adapter.

 `hMonitorSourceModeSet`

 A handle to a monitor source mode set object.
 This set contains a list of modes that are supported by the monitor that is connected to the video present target identified by <i>VideoPresentTargetId</i>.